BlueConfetti/lumarr/docker/README.md

 This directory contains Docker configuration files for containerizing the lumarr application.

+**Note:** Official multi-architecture images are available on Docker Hub at `blueconfetti/lumarr` for both linux/amd64 and linux/arm64 platforms.

 ## Contents

 - `Dockerfile` - Multi-stage Docker build for lumarr